Connect to the cluster (SSH)

 Thorny Flat Connectivity Instructions

-To connect to Thorny Flat, you will first have to connect to WVU’s SSH gateway server.
+To connect to Thorny Flat, you must first connect to WVU’s SSH gateway server.
 This gateway server will allow you to connect the Thorny Flat, which is hosted at the Pittsburgh Supercomputing Center.:

 $ ssh <username>@ssh.wvu.edu

 More information on WVU’s Gateway Service can be found here.
-When your account is created to for Thorny Flat, you will automatically be approved for access to WVU’s SSH Gateway Service.
+When your account is created for Thorny Flat, you will automatically be approved to access WVU’s SSH Gateway Service.

 Note: Two-factor authentication is required to connect to WVU’s Gateway Service.
 More about WVU’s Two-Factor Authentication system can be found here.